sendgrid/docs/source/User_Guide/Settings/subusers.md

 3. Click **Switch User**.
 4. Choose the Subuser you want to impersonate by clicking that Subuser’s name.

-The page will refresh and you will notice a message at the top of the screen that says, “You're currently logged in as [Subuser name]”.
+The page will refresh, and you will notice a message at the top of the screen that says, “You're currently logged in as [Subuser name]”.

-If you have more than one Subuser you can also switch to another Subuser by clicking **Switch Subuser** in the top-right corner once you are impersonating any Subuser.
+If you have more than one Subuser, you can also switch to another Subuser by clicking **Switch Subuser** in the top-right corner once you are impersonating any Subuser.

 {% anchor h3 %}
 Switching back to your parent account